islaytitans/alien/docs/src/GM/hod3.md

 - UPP may be persauded to take the PCs with them
 - Play this event in tandem with [Survivor](#survivor), [Escalation](#escalation) and/or [Retaliation](#retaliation) and have the Destroyer crushed by the living station

-### Survivor
+#### Survivor

 - Can be played with [The Rescue](#the-rescue)
-  - Dropship craw is a Sace Operating Forces commando team from the UPP Destroyer Snova Traknu
+  - Dropship craw is a Space Operating Forces commando team from the UPP Destroyer Snova Traknu
 - A gray Cheyenne dropship (UPP Accipiter) docks at a port neat the PCs
 - They are immediately besiged by **3 ACTIVE PROTOMORPH TRILOBITES** p66
   - Only one ends up surviving - Sub-Lieutenant C'ng Pfluger

-### Escalation
+#### Escalation

-- When the Snova Traknu has moved close to the station Erebos trwaling arms bend and reach for the Destroyer, embracing and crushing it
+- When the Snova Traknu has moved close to the station Erebos trawling arms bend and reach for the Destroyer, embracing and crushing it
 - If Erebos no longer has the Cetorhina's FTL drive, it tries to take the Snova's

 ### Retaliation